croach/django-simple-rest/README.rst

             db.close()
             return HttpResponse(status=200)

 Before we leave the topic of authentication decorators there are two more items I'd like to point out.
 First, another good reason for using the framework's authentication decorators whenever possible is that when authentication fails they return the correct response from a RESTful point of view.
 The typical Django authentication decorators will try to redirect the user to the login page.
-While this is great when you're on a webpage, when accessing the resource from any other type of client, receiving a 401 (Unauthorized) is the preferred response and the one that is returned when using _______ authentication decorators.
+While this is great when you're on a webpage, when accessing the resource from any other type of client, receiving a 401 (Unauthorized) is the preferred response and the one that is returned when using Simple REST authentication decorators.

 The other item I want to mention is the ``signature_required`` authentication decorator.
 Many APIs use a secure signature to identify a user and so we've added an authentication decorator that will add that functionality to your resources.
 The ``signature_required`` decorator will expect that an `HMAC`_, as defined by `RFC 2104`_, is sent with the HTTP request in order to authenticate the user.
 An HMAC is built around a user's secret key and so there needs to be a way for the ``signature_required`` decorator to get that secret key and that is done by providing the decorator with a function that takes a Django `HttpRequest`_ object and any number of positional and keyword arguments as defined by the URLconf.
 Let's take a look at an example of using the ``signature_required`` decorator with our sample resource code::